flyx/gps-osx/README.md

 This repository contains scripts and patches for compiling the [GNAT Programming Studio][1] against gtk-quartz, the native GTK backend for OSX.
 The resulting GPS binary will not require X11 anymore, but will run as normal OSX application instead.
+Additionally, a patch is applied that allows the usage of the command key `⌘` for key shortcuts.
+Finally, GPS will be packed into an app bundle that can be dropped into the `/Application` folder.

+### Very important - please read before using

-*Important:* gtk-quartz is considered experimental and you should not expect the resulting GPS binary to be stable.
+ * gtk-quartz is considered experimental and you should not expect the resulting GPS binary to be stable.
 It also is in no way supported by [AdaCore][2].
 Be aware of this before you decide to use it for any serious software development.
+ * Because of support of the command key for shortcuts, this GPS binary's configuration will be **incompatible** with that from AdaCore's GPS.
+You will probably need to delete `~/.gps` when switching from one to the other.
+ * In order to take advantage of command key shortcuts, you need to change the default key shortcuts - those have not been migrated to use command instead of control automatically.

 ## Prerequisites